About Connecting Scotland

 Each local Council has been provided with an allocation of devices to distribute to people living in their area.

 Organisations working with people in the target groups for Phase 2 can apply for devices to distribute.
-The closing date for applications is 11am on 5th October 2020.
+We will be opening applications again on November 2nd 2020.

 Unfortunately, we are not currently able to accept referrals directly for individuals.
 However, find out how you can get support to help people get online safely.